runtimeverification/michelson-semantics/USER_GUIDE.md

 ### Running a Symbolic Unit Test

-Symbolic unit tests reside in the `/tests/symbolic` folder in this archive.
+Example symbolic unit tests reside in the `/tests/symbolic` folder in this archive.
 The file `/tests/symbolic/add-party.tzt` is a unit test which tests whether adding two numbers of opposite parity (an even and odd number) always produces an odd number: